 When preparing for the PTE essay writing task, it is really important that you understand the kind of PTE essay topics you can get in this task.
-Because practising with the most recurring PTE essays theme can help you anticipate the questions, organise your thoughts, and even help you come up with examples on the spot for better writing.
+Because practising with the most recurring PTE essays topics can help you anticipate the questions, organise your thoughts, and even help you come up with examples on the spot for better writing.
 And this is why we have compiled 75+ latest PTE essay writing topics across recurring categories like education, technology, environment, and social issues to help you respond quickly within 20 minutes and achieve your desired score.
 So Read on!

 The first and the most frequent type of PTE essay writing questions is agree or disagree.
 In these essays, you will be presented with a statement and asked if you agree with it or not.
 You have to make a clear stance and provide supporting reasons and examples for whichever side you choose.